nedelinameto/chatai-guides/ChatGPT-guide.md

 - **Custom GPTs** are for *tailored chatbots*.
 - **Projects** are for *automating tasks or building logic-driven agents*.

-Example for Projects: Dynamics CRM Expert, Digital Marketing SEO Expert, Induction Applications Exprt You can share specific chats from your projects with people in your Team (if using a Team ChatGPT account)
+Example for Projects: Dynamics CRM Expert, Digital Marketing SEO Expert, Induction Applications Expert You can share specific chats from your projects with people in your Team (if using a Team ChatGPT account)

-## Setting up your project
+## Setting Up Your Project

-When setting up your projects, you can add files (a document or a book you want the project to use as knowledgebase) and Instruction (specific instruction for this project - like act as SEO expert )
+When setting up your projects, you can add files (a document or a book you want the project to use as knowledgebase) and Instructions (specific instruction for this project - like act as SEO expert).

 ---